Maxwell011/Maxwell011/README.md

 <br/>

-   As an accomplished software development graduate from Microverse, a renowned multicultural full-stack development school, I have honed my skills in the latest web development technologies and methodologies, equipping me with the expertise to deliver high-quality, scalable solutions.
+   A passionate software development graduate from Microverse, a renowned multicultural full-stack development school, I have honed my skills in the latest web development technologies and methodologies, equipping me with the expertise to deliver high-quality, scalable solutions.
 With a deep understanding of both front-end and back-end development, I am well-prepared to tackle complex projects and contribute to the success of any organization

 **About Me**